 Regulatory Notice

-Transcend Biologics systems are intended for the preparation of autologous platelet-rich plasma.
-Clinical use of PRP is determined by the treating physician.
-Statements regarding potential clinical applications reflect published scientific literature and are not intended to imply FDA-cleared indications.
+The clinical use of PRP is determined by the treating physician based on patient evaluation and professional judgment.
+Statements regarding potential clinical applications reflect published scientific literature and do not imply FDA-cleared indications.